spotlightpa/poor-richard/content/news/2025-05-20-SPLJUDGERESULTS0525.md

 <h2 id="spl-heading-1">Commonwealth Court primary election results</h2>

-In the Commonwealth Court primary, Erie-based attorney Matthew Wolford, who specializes in environmental law, beat Berks County’s Joshua Prince, who runs a law firm focused on gun legislation.
+In the Republican primary for a seat on Commonwealth Court, Erie-based attorney Matthew Wolford, who specializes in environmental law, beat Berks County’s Joshua Prince, who runs a law firm focused on gun legislation.

 The Associated Press called the race before 9 p.m.
-Wolford is leading with 61% of the vote, according to unofficial results.
+Wolford is leading with 62% of the vote, according to unofficial results.

 Wolford, a solo practitioner, was endorsed by the state Republican Party and was also “highly recommended” by the Pennsylvania Bar Association (PBA).